 The Art of Client Service: A Review

-Client service is a learned skill, but, typically, professionals working in this space are expected to feel their way along with minimal training, learning from their mistakes, and often get advice from the wrong places.
+Client service is a learned skill, but, typically, professionals working in this space are expected to feel their way along with minimal training.
+While most quickly learn from their mistakes, they often get advice from the wrong places.

 The Art of Client Service by Robert Solomon is a wonderfully written instruction manual that can help anyone be more successful in working with clients.
 Serving your clients is the most important aspect in the services business, and this book helps lay a solid foundation.

-When I first read “The Art of Client Service,” it changed the way I viewed account management.
-I was under the impression my job was to be an advocate for our clients, and make sure their voices are heard and their ideas are brought to life.
+When our team first read “The Art of Client Service,” it changed the way we viewed account management.
+Before, there was an impression that the job was to be an advocate for our clients, and make sure their voices are heard and their ideas are brought to life.
 This book explained how important it is for account people to have great ideas, build trust with clients AND your team, and to be part of the business development process, among other things.
-According to Solomon, there are 52 things every advertising and marketing professional should know, but I’d argue that anyone in client creative services, regardless of department, should know these things.
+According to Solomon, there are 52 things every advertising and marketing professional should know, but we’d argue that anyone in client creative services, regardless of department, should know these things.